 Children safety on ambulance – Emotion and rules, what is the line to keep in pediatric transport?

-INTRODUCTION: the ambulance driver and children transportation
+INTRODUCTION: the ambulance driver and pediatric transport

 Entering into the world of pediatric transport implies reasoning in both an emotional and practical mindset which is very different in comparison to the case of an adult patient.
-Many children are transported to hospitals with family owned vehicles, therefore healthcare professionals find themselves “impaired” in pediatric cases even on a technical level, having reduced control especially over medical devices and transportation methods.
+Many children are transported to hospitals with family-owned vehicles, therefore healthcare professionals find themselves “impaired” in pediatric cases even on a technical level, having reduced control especially over medical devices and transportation methods.
 The driving rescuer’s point of view usually includes different thematic and aspects not widely known, that range from security to specific devices such as thermal cradles.
 Our point of view is usually considered negligible in this field, and the intent of this article is to raise awareness about our role and our responsibilities and to provide some info and some food for thought.